koding/koding/go/src/koding/kites/kloud/gather/Readme.md

 `./build.sh` will cross compile the `check` binary, tar it and upload it to S3.
 You'll need cross compilation enabled in Go (GOOS=linux GOARCH=386) and `aws` cli installed & configured using your credentials for this to work.

+Be warned, above command is dangerous and should be used only after testing the scripts locally.

 ## Interfaces

 There are currently two defined interfaces: `Fetcher`, for downloading scripts from an external source and `Exporter` to save the results of ran scripts.

 `S3Fetcher` implements `Fetcher`, fetches scripts from an authenticated s3 bucket. `EsExporter` implements `Exporter` saves results to ElasticSearch.

+## Tests

+`go test` will run the tests.
+There's currently no mocking for S3 operations, so tests will upload and download the check binary to a test S3 bucket.